abinit/abinit/doc/tutorial/eph4zpr.md

  Direct gap:         4.479 (eV) at k: [ 0.0000E+00,  0.0000E+00,  0.0000E+00]
 ```

-The same *abitk* commands can be used with many other netcdf files including e.g *GSR.nc*, *WFK.nc*.
+The same *abitk* commands can be used with many other netcdf files containing KS energies e.g *GSR.nc*, *WFK.nc*.

 !!! warning